Know what your

 AI agents cost

 Observability for AI coding agents.
-Track burn rate, sessions, streaks, and contribution graphs across Claude, Cursor, Codex, and 9 more — all local, all offline.
+Track burn rate, sessions, streaks, and contribution graphs across 14 agents — Claude Code, Cursor, Codex, Windsurf, Cline, Copilot CLI, and more — plus skill discovery for the full skills.sh ecosystem (75 agents).
+All local, all offline.

 Supported agents